The ProForm 550R Rower has a unique design that would look great in any home gym.

 Overall Review

-When comparing the NordicTrack RW200 Rower vs. ProForm 550R Rower you will see they are almost the exact same rowing machine with the NordicTrack having a slightly better monitor and higher price tag.
+When comparing the NordicTrack RW200 Rower vs. ProForm 550R Rower you will see they are almost the exact same rowing machine with the NordicTrack having a slightly better monitor and a higher price tag.
 Check out my full NordicTrack review here.

 I hope you enjoyed my ProForm 550R Rower review!
 If you have any questions send me an email or leave it in the comment section below.